 - A paragraph about why you chose to write about this main character;

 - Biography of your main character – please see details below;

+NOTE: There is no additional fee for submitting material to BFF.
 Please put “SCWC Submission” in the subject line of your e-mail, and send your pages as attached Word documents.
 Your material will be critiqued and returned to you at the workshop meetings.

 This workshop is a combination of lecture, character and story analysis, and Q&A. Each member’s material will be analyzed individually but the discussion will be pertinent to the entire group as you learn about what sells, what doesn’t, what turns agents and editors on—or off, and how to present your story and your characters in the best light.
 If you have specific questions about your project, or about submitting to an agent, come prepared to ask.